 - Violations of probation or court orders resulting from a recommendation of the juvenile referee or an informal court disposition

 A disposition simply means the way in which the case is resolved.
 After the hearing or after the juvenile submits a guilty plea, the Juvenile Referee can recommend any number of dispositions to the Juvenile Judge, including: dismissal of the complaint, supervised probation, suspension of driver’s license, community service, restitution to the victim, fines, mental health counseling, and referral to other special services.
 Notably, the standard in juvenile cases in New Jersey is always the best interests of the child, so the Juvenile Referee must consider what would be best to rehabilitate the juvenile when making his or her recommendation.
 The Juvenile Referee’s recommendation is then reviewed by the Juvenile Judge, who decides whether or not to sign the order implementing the proposed disposition.

 Contact Newark NJ Juvenile Defense Attorneys to Discuss Your Case

 If you are dealing with a juvenile criminal matter that may be scheduled for a Juvenile Referee hearing, Juvenile Conference Committee meeting, or formal court proceedings, Alissa Hascup can help.
 She regularly assists juvenile defendants and is dedicated to achieving the best possible outcome in your juvenile matter.
-Simply contact our offices at 862-257-1200 for additional information and a cost-free consultation.
-We regularly represent juveniles in Morristown, Parsippany, Newark, Montclair, Paramus, North Plainfield, Bridgewater, Edison, Hoboken, and throughout New Jersey.
+Simply contact her offices at 862-257-1200 for additional information and a cost-free consultation.
+She regularly represent juveniles in Morristown, Parsippany, Newark, Montclair, Paramus, North Plainfield, Bridgewater, Edison, Hoboken, and throughout New Jersey.